Serviceware/rocketcress/README.md

    }
 }
 ```
-As you can see, also the `KeyClasses` and `SettingsTypes` can be emitted.
+As you can see, also the `KeyClasses` and `SettingsTypes` can be omitted.
 These properties are only used from the main settings.json.

 ## 👆 Interacting with the UI <a id="interact-with-ui"></a>
 The interaction with the UI is mostly done by the control classes provided in the libraries (Selenium: `WebElement`, UIAutomation: `UITestControl`).
 For these classes there are different derived classes for specific controls (e.g. WpfTextBox for a TextBox control in WPF) which contains more specialized actions.